What is an exchange-traded fund (ETF)?

 Available ETFs

-Self Invest offers a variety of more than 80 ETFs for you to choose from.
+Self Invest offers a variety of ETFs for you to choose from.
 A maximum of 85% of your total QSuper Accumulation or Retirement Income account balance can be held in ETFs, and maximum exposure limits apply to each (represented as a percentage of your total balance, at the time of transacting).1

-Please check the provider's target market determination before choosing their product in Self Invest.
+Please check the provider's Target Market Determination before choosing their product in Self Invest.

 How much it costs